 There is only one baptism, baptism by water immersion for born again individuals

 We do not believe in “Spirit” baptism.
 When Jesus said to go and baptize, His command was that of water baptism for the born again believer, which was modeled by Jesus Himself (Matthew 3:13-17 & 28:18-20).
 Paul later said there is one baptism (Ephesian 4:5).
-If that is the case, then there is a problem, because people teach two baptisms.
+If “Spirit” baptism is true, then there is a problem, because people teach two baptisms.
 There is either a contradiction in the Bible, or a contradiction in beliefs.
 We believe there is only one baptism, and it’s by water immersion.

 Baptism must be administered by the proper authority